bogzbonny/yeehaw/README.md

  - drag and drop TUI application builder (as a TUI of course)
  - build out a system of feature-flags for feature restriction / compile time improvement.
+ - a sync version of the TUI for those who don't want async

 # Design Overview <!-- NOTE duplicate in docs/01_getting_started.md:90 -->